material-motion/material-motion/GLOSSARY.md

 # Glossary

-## actor
+## executor

-An **Actor**'s sole responsibility is to fulfill the contract defined by one or more Intentions of a specific type.
+An **Executor**'s sole responsibility is to fulfill the contract defined by one or more Intentions of a specific type.

 Similar concepts: